wandb/codesearchnet/README.md

   2. Open source code for a range of baseline models, along with pre-trained weights
   3. Baseline evaluation metrics and utilities.
   4. Mechanisms to track progress on the community benchmark TODO: link here to active benchmark?
-  5. A compendium of relevant resources: links to additional models, datasets, etc.

 More context regarding the motivation for this problem is in our blog post [TODO here](#TODO-TODO).